qaleadbox/leadbox-of-tricks/README.md

 | MEDIUM | Start a process, reopen popup, it will be not locked(loading) |
 | MEDIUM | When any result is found, the icon keeps spinning|
 | MEDIUM | Remove all hard code to implement full autodetect approach, occurrances on $data-handler.js > (e.g. "STOCKNUMBER", "KILOMETERS", "VIN", etc) |
+| MEDIUM | Report file sometimes is being duplicated
+| MEDIUM | Detect small images has not any loading feedback POPUP and SPINNER ICON
+| LOW | Small images, if was runned more than once without clean the highlights the vehicle cards will became all red highlighed.
+THIS IS ONLY VISUAL.
+DO NOT IMPACTS FUNCTIONALITY.

 # Suggestions